adrianzelazek/Sales-analysis-in-Python/README.md

-# Analysis of sales in 2012-2014 in a certain company using Python.
+# Analysis of sales in 2012-2014 in a certain company using Python
 ### Author: Adrian Żelazek

 In this project was used dataset concerning sales data of a certain company between 2012 and Q3 2014.
 The dataset contains 88475 records as well as 13 columns.
 The main target of this project was to perform a sales analysis of a certain company and inferring based on the results obtained.
 This project was developed for the purpose of practicing data analysis and visualization using Python.